 Make the time

-On-boarding isn’t something that is over with in a day.
-A good process, says Chaux, begins the moment they sign the contract and keeps going for three–six months into their employment.
+Onboarding isn’t something that is over with in a day.
+A good process, says Chaux, begins the moment they sign the contract and keeps going for 3 - 6 months into their employment.

 She says a quick phone call the week before they start to go over the basics, such as parking and starting hours, can settle new job nerves and let them know you value their arrival to the company.

 Chaux says you don’t know what their current employer is doing to try to retain them, so setting up a good relationship with them before they even start at the company can ensure you don’t lose a good employee before they have even begun.

 “I heard a story about someone who started on a Monday to find their manager was away sick and no one in the company even knew who they were or what they were there for.
 They didn’t even know their name so they sent them home – can you imagine how that person was feeling?” says Chaux.

 Wilson says when someone is looking for a new job there are often two or three opportunities in the pipeline when they accept a role, so if you don’t take the time to ensure they are settled in and excited to be a part of your company you could find the temptation to explore another job offer could be too great.

 Wilson says on-boarding needs to be the responsibility of the manager.

 “Outsourcing it to someone else, such as an EA, is a wasted opportunity for that employee to develop a good relationship with their manager,” says Wilson.